carlgieringer/carlgieringer.github.io/_posts/2022-09-04-javascript-inheritance-archaeology.md

     * `prototype` equal to `Object.prototype`, and
     * `constructor` equal to the constructor function itself (i.e. `Child.prototype.constructor === Child` is true.)

-1. Set the child constructor's `prototype` to `new Parent()`
+1. Set the child constructor's `prototype` to `new Parent()`:

+    ```
+    Child.prototype = new Parent();
+    ```

     This was the fundamental step in creating prototypical inheritance.

-The following additional 'cleanup' steps were followed inconsistently, resulting in inconsistent inheritance patterns and giving Javascript a bad name.
+The following additional 'cleanup' steps were followed inconsistently, resulting in inconsistent inheritance patterns and giving Javascript a bad name (which was not entirely undeserved, since users would have benefited from built-ins for inheritance like we have today.)
 People tried to circulate libraries for setting up inheritence to standardize the process.

 1. Set the child constructor's `prototype.constructor` to the child constructor.